geberl/alfred-vlc-remote/readme.md

 ## Installation

 - Just download `vlc_remote.alfredworkflow` and import it into your collection of Alfred workflows by double clicking it
+- Done

 - No settings need to be applied inside VLC since the workflow leverages AppleScript hooks
+- This is also the reason why there is no need to register vlc in the terminal
 - You don't need any of the images here if you don't want to change them

 ## Usage